 “Them not enforcing the law has created this criminal element that has moved to town,” Hoffman said.

-Hoffman says the claim is also for landscaping and electrical work that was required because of the campers.
+Hoffman said the claim is also for landscaping and electrical work that was required because of the campers.

 “That money took away money from the synagogue, services we provide for others.
 The worst part of it, our groundskeepers helping out some homeless people offered the people in the RVs jobs.